 Section VI – The Court of Justice of the European Union

 Chapter 22 – The multifaceted influence of the Advocates General on the Court of Justice’s copyright case law: legal secretaries, literature and language

 Chapter 23 – Rationales and litigation strategy of the French government before the CJEU in copyright cases

 Chapter 24 – A comparison of the interpretive fingerprint of the CJEU and the US Supreme Court in copyright law

-Eleonora Rosati is an Associate Professor in Intellectual Property Law at Stockholm University, a Guest Professor at CEIPI-University of Strasbourg, a Research Associate at EDHEC Business School, an Associate of CIPIL-University of Cambridge (UK), and an Of Counsel at Bird & Bird
+Eleonora Rosati is Professor of Intellectual Property Law and Director of the Institute for Intellectual Property and Market Law (IFIM) at Stockholm University, Guest Professor at CEIPI-University of Strasbourg, Research Associate at EDHEC Business School, Associate of CIPIL-University of Cambridge (UK), and Of Counsel at Bird & Bird.